 The procedure to remove lipomas is quick and easy.
-Your doctor injects a local anesthetic to the area, makes an incision, removes the lipoma, and stitches up the incision.
+Your surgeon injects a local anesthetic to the area, makes an incision, removes the lipoma, and stitches up the incision.
 If the lipoma is not easily accessible through an incision, it may require removal in an operating room using general anesthesia.

 What are the costs and insurance coverage for removing a lipoma?

-Most lipomas do not have to be removed, since they are painless and usually don’t cause problems.
+Most lipomas do not have to be removed since they are painless and usually don’t cause problems.
 Patients may wish to have them removed for aesthetic reasons.
 Occasionally, a lipoma might become painful, get infected, or be located in an inconvenient spot that inhibits movement.